 A group of us had travelled by coach from Nottingham and, as was customary back then, drunk ourselves to oblivion before even entering the site.
 The first thing that struck me on arrival though was how much busier it felt that year.
 The festival was now in its 9th year and I’d been 3 times but I’d never seen it so packed.
 Heavy Metal was probably the most popular I’d ever known it at that time and this line-up would have drawn the huge crowd in (you could still buy tickets on the day).
 Despite the crappy weather an estimated 107,000 people were in attendance – for a festival with just one stage!

 When Guns N’ Roses hit the stage there was only one place I was going to be and that was at the front.
 I’m pretty sure I left some of my mates and girlfriend behind as I ran towards the stage.
 It wasn’t too long before I realised this was no ordinary mosh pit.
-It was extremely tight and very uncomfortable at times but being a naive 21 year old I continued trying to push forward.
+It was extremely tight and very uncomfortable at times but being a naive 21 year old I continued trying to get closer to the stage.
 I was a skinny lad back then and was able to squeeze my way between people in my quest to get to the front.
 I do recall falling to the muddy ground a couple of times and being relieved to look up and see hands reaching down to lift me back up again.
 I also remember the sensation of being lifted up in the air due to the the ‘swell’ of the crowd.
 I have a vague recollection of singer Axl Rose reluctantly pausing the set a couple of times to ask people to move back and “don’t fucking kill each other” (little did we know at the time).

 I don’t remember much detail about Guns N Roses set other than it being precisely what I expected and wanted it to be – dirty kick ass rock n’roll with a filthy raw edge.
 These guys were dangerous and I found the whole experience incredibly exciting but scary in equal measure.
 It took me an eternity to get away from the stage and back to my mates at the end of the set.
 I can remember feeling quite ‘panicky’ at times but still buzzing from the experience.